- TRIP DURATION

 - Trekkers information management system card (TIMS)

-- Professional English-speaking trekking guide for trekking days
+- Professional English-speaking trekking guide as per the itinerary

 - Breakfast, lunch and dinner during trekking days